Hawaii Registered Agent

 What Do Hawaii Registered Agents Do?

 At minimum, your Hawaii registered agent will accept legal documents (service of process) and official mail on behalf of your business in Hawaii at a location called a registered office.
+In other words, your registered agent’s address acts as the official place where any service of process and official mail for your Hawaii LLC, Hawaii corporation or Hawaii nonprofit will be sent.

 However, the right registered agent service can do much more.
 At Northwest, we go above and beyond the minimum to ensure top speed, security, privacy and support.